thayton/thayton.github.io/_drafts/iterating-through-dynamic-select-options-with-selenium.md

 )
 {% endhighlight %}

 Here's our final implementation.
-It is much more concise than our earlier version:
+It's much more concise than our earlier version:

 {% highlight python %}